volodons/jquery-app/README.md

-# jquery-app
+# random-stuff-generator

-This is my first jQuery app
+This is an app, that generates random stuff for you, powered by jQuery!